-Receive up to $30 million in liability cover with third party property damage car insurance
+Receive million dollar liability cover with third party property damage car insurance

 Third party property damage (TPPD) is a basic form of car insurance for Australian drivers.
 This type of policy provides cover when your vehicle causes damage to someone else’s vehicle or property.
 In addition to covering your legal liability up to a certain limit, usually $20 or $30 million, these policies sometimes also include cover for when your car is damaged in a no-fault accident with an uninsured motorist.